An easy homemade pesto sauce recipe. Wonderful on pasta, and just as wonderful as a topping for grilled meats, grilled or baked fish, and vegetables.

 I love the flavor of basil.
 One of my favorite appetizers is caprese salad, and the basil is a big part of why I’m so enamored with this fresh-tasting salad.

 This homemade pesto sauce recipe is so delicious and fresh tasting.
-It’s one of my favorite condiments, and it’s also good for you.
+It’s one of my favorite condiments.
 Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this delicious sauce!

 The ingredients you’ll need